 The majority of visitors stay in the wide range of holiday houses for rent, many of them pet friendly, easily found on Homeaway.com or Airbnb.com.
 Set your price from budget to high end.

-Our property Sea Zen is a romantic stay for couples with interesting Japanese design, also pet friendly.
+Our property Sea Zen is a quiet romantic stay for singles or couples.
+It resonates with interesting Japanese design and is happily pet friendly.

 Over 20 species of birds are seen in the hamlets daily, typically King Parrots, Crimson Rosellas, Currawongs and Kookaburras, one of the joys of holidaying locally.
 Some birds like the huge Black Cockatoos are seen in warm months.
 Along the coast are Herons, Gannets and Gulls and in the river flats large groups of ducks.